 Boost your job prospects in user experience by taking this practical, content-rich, hands-on training course.

-Not only will you discover the steps needed to create great user experiences, you’ll also get the chance to try them out on a design problem you’re working on right now.
+Not only will you discover the steps needed to design easy-to-use web sites, you’ll also get the chance to try them out on a design problem you’re working on right now.

-As we go through the course, you’ll download worksheets, try outsample exercises, take quizzes and view demonstrations of UX methods that you can then apply to your design problem.
-Since we cover the full design lifecycle, this means that at the end of the course you’ll understand your users and their goals, design great looking pages, create sites that are easy to navigate, prototype your web site and usability test your design.
+As we go through the course, you’ll download worksheets, try out sample exercises, take quizzes and view demonstrations of UX methods that you can then apply to your design problem.
+Since we cover the full design lifecycle, this means that at the end of the course you’ll:

 Thousands of delegates throughout the world have attended the classroom-based version of this course, but this is the first time it’s been available online.
 And this isn’t just a video of the course lectures.
 All of the content has been re-written for online delivery and the video lectures have been specially shot for the Udemy platform.